tylernford/cocina_build/content/news/new-cocina-214-hours-and-menu.md

 +++
 **Our Main Dining Room and Patio are now OPEN!**

-* We are seating our Main Dining Room at 25% occupancy, with tables 6 feet apart.
+* Our Main Dining Room is Open and we are seating at 25% occupancy, with tables 6-feet apart.
-* Our patio is also open and tables are 6 feet apart as well.
+* Our Patio is open first-come, first-serve with tables 6-feet apart.
+* Or Bar is currently closed.
+* Due to the circumstances and our desire to serve as many of our supporters as possible, we have a 2-hour max per reservation.
+We appreciate your support, your patience and understanding during this time.

 **We continue to adhere to the highest cleanliness and food safety standards with _extra_ safety precautions and measures.**